 Give reviewers permissions to provide feedback

+You provide feedback to users that you plan to request feedback from.
 Reviewers who aren't members of your team require special permissions to provide feedback using the Microsoft Feedback Client.

 Add reviewers to your team project

-Create a TFS group for your reviewers.
+Create a group for your reviewers.

 Name your group.